The MLIS program at SJSU is very practical. I came to the job market with usable skills. – MLIS graduate

 We encourage you to remain open-minded when considering what you can do for work, where, and for whom.
 Many of the key skills you develop in your MLIS program are transferable.
 These Career Pathways are here to help you see where your choices might lead you – and to showcase some sets of skills as used for different job functions or in different organizational environments, both physical and virtual.

-Check out available and upcoming courses, network, take internships (highly recommended!) – and continue to think about what you are good at, what you like to do and who for, and in what kind of organizational setting (and look at and beyond brick and mortar physical environments).
-Browse the Community Profiles stories and the Alumni Career Spotlights to read about alumni and students following these Career Pathways.
+Check out available and upcoming courses and colloquia, network, take internships (highly recommended!) – and continue to think about what you are good at, what you like to do and who for, and in what kind of organizational setting (and look at and beyond brick and mortar physical environments).
+Browse the iSchool Colloquia Collection, the Community Profiles stories and the Alumni Career Spotlights to learn about alumni and students following these Career Pathways.
 You might even wish to contact some of them for an informational interview.

 The Career Pathways described here are provided solely for advising purposes.
 No special designations appear on your transcript or diploma.
 All students get an MLIS degree.